SEL-Columbia/software-development-practices/github-usage/README.md

 ```
 $ git checkout -t origin/<new-branch-name>
+$ git pull origin <new-branch-name>
 ```

-Not using the <tt>-t</tt> switch may leave your local repository in an incomplete state.
+Not using the <tt>-t</tt> switch before the branch origin pull may leave your local repository in an incomplete state.

 ### 3. Accepting and Merging a Pull Request